 As you breathe into your belly ask yourself: What are my gut instincts or inner voice telling me to do?

 Write down, draw or talk out loud to yourself the answers or insights you come up with.
 Then follow through with what feels right for you.
-For example; take no action just yet and take your time, take action, ask for help, or get more information before moving forward.
+For example; take no action just yet and take your time, take action, ask for help, or allow more inner investigation before moving forward.

 - Head – thinking brain (think)